vilmibm/Midterm1/README.md

-submission for GAM-244 midterm
+submission for GAM-244 final

 - set to use 16:9 aspect ratio
-- paddle has three collider regions (left for left+up force, center for reflect, right for right+up force)
 - decided to do hexagonal bricks to see what it was like
+- score/sounds are 100% by me
+- currently this won't build because not all assets included in the git repo. i'll figure that out soon.